Week: Hellenistic and Roman era

-The ancient Romans traditionally used the eight-day nundinum but, after the Julian calendar had come into effect in 45 BCE, the seven-day week came into increasing use.
-For a while, the week and the nundinal cycle coexisted, but by the time the week was officially adopted by Constantine in 321 CE, the nundinal cycle had fallen out of use.
-The association of the days of the week with the Sun, the Moon and the five planets visible to the naked eye dates to the Roman era (2nd century).
+The ancient Romans traditionally used the eight-day nundinum.
+But after the Julian calendar came into effect in 45 BC, the seven-day astrological or planetary week came into increasing use.
+It associated the days of the week with the Sun, the Moon, and the five planets visible to the naked eye.
+The astrological concept of planetary hours is an innovation of Hellenistic astrology, probably first conceived in the 2nd century BC.
+Accordingly, the origin of the planetary week has traditionally been thought to be Hellenistic, as stated e.g. by Eviatar Zerubavel.
+But Ilaria Bultrighini and Sascha Stern have argued that the custom seems to have appeared earlier in Roman Italy.
+They also speculate that the idea may have been loosely inspired by the Romans' knowledge of the Jewish week.
+The seven-day week was widely known throughout the Roman Empire by the 1st century AD.
+For a while, the week and the nundinal cycle coexisted, but by the time Constantine officially adopted the week in AD 321 and the Day of the Sun (dies Solis) was made a legal holiday, the nundinal cycle had fallen out of use.

-The continuous seven-day cycle of the days of the week can be traced back to the reign of Augustus; the first identifiable date cited complete with day of the week is 6 February 60 CE, identified as a "Sunday" (as viii idus Februarius dies solis "eighth day before the ides of February, day of the Sun") in a Pompeiian graffito.
-According to the (contemporary) Julian calendar, 6 February 60 was, however, a Wednesday.
-This is explained by the existence of two conventions of naming days of the weeks based on the planetary hours system: 6 February was a "Sunday" based on the sunset naming convention, and a "Wednesday" based on the sunrise naming convention.
+The continuous seven-day cycle of the days of the week dates to the reign of Augustus; the first identifiable date cited complete with day of the week is 6 February 60 AD, identified as a Sunday (as viii idus Februarius dies solis "eighth day before the ides of February, day of the Sun") in a Pompeiian graffito.
+But according to the (contemporary) Julian calendar, 6 February 60 was a Wednesday.
+This is explained by the existence of two conventions of naming days of the weeks based on the planetary hours system: 6 February was a Sunday by the sunset naming convention and a Wednesday by the sunrise naming convention.